CellProfiler/tutorials/QualityControl/BBBC022_QualityControlExercise.rst

 5) **Create classifier rules to distinguish good from bad images (~30 minutes)**

+Creating gates based on the 12 measurements we graphed has helped us identify some low quality images so far, but we are not utilizing the rest of our measurements and we can't be certain we've found them all.
+By creating a machine learning classifier we can find features that correlate well with bad images in our experiment and increase our likelihood of identifying additional low quality images.

 -  Open the Classifier tool (|Inline5|, 2\ :sup:`nd` on left).

 -  Fetch 50 random images from ‘experiment’, then 25 each from ‘Blurry’